Geocoding with Nominatim or Photon

 The fees are charged for one year in advance when the contract is concluded.

-On request, Geofabrik installs Nominatim on hardware provided by a client (sufficiently powerful Linux servers), e.g. for the usage in enclosed networks, or runs Nominatim on dedicated servers rented for a client.
+On request, Geofabrik installs Nominatim or Photon on hardware provided by a client (sufficiently powerful Linux servers), e.g. for the usage in enclosed networks, or runs Nominatim on dedicated servers rented for a client.
 Get in touch with us if you want to know more.

 How precise is geocoding with OpenStreetMap?